TomusD/muMoE-RNBERT/README.md

 ## 4. Post-Processing: Deduplicating Expert Coefficients

-Because the model uses a segmented window we have overlapping coefficients, thus some notes appear multiple times in the raw CSV output.
-This script deduplicates these duplicates, by averaging the coefficients or dropping duplicates, to create a clean, coefficients set for analysis.
+Because the model uses a segmented window, we have overlapping coefficients, thus some notes appear multiple times in the raw CSV output.
+This script deduplicates these duplicates by averaging the coefficients or dropping duplicates, to create a clean, coefficients set for analysis.

 ```bash
 python score_experts_viz/dedouble_csv.py \